Oh, Canada. The land of maple syrup, beavers, and low-quality animated works, apparently.

 - Rocket Monkeys

-Many American production companies are approaching Canada to animate various television series (mainly because of its depleting dollar value, which is a selling point to US-based producers).
-So despite having created less than favorable works, Canada has actually had its hand on the actual animation of some acclaimed titles that are currently on air:
+Many American production companies are outsourcing the animation of various television series to Canada (mainly because of its depleting dollar value, which is a selling point to US-based producers).
+So despite having created less than favorable works, Canada has actually had its hand on the technical animation of some acclaimed titles that are currently on air:

 - Rick and Morty